gregwhitaker/netduino-samples/WirelessInfraredSensor/README.md

 2. An XBee module that is transmitting and receiving serial data based upon the state of an infrared sensor.

 ![wiring_diagram](Docs/Diagram.png)

+The Fritzing design file can be found [HERE](Docs/NetduinoWirelessIntrusionDetection.fzz)